GaneshThorbole94/Python-Django-Blog/README.md

    f).profile creation and setting default.jpg as an extension by using signals.py file.

-5).usage of wide range of libraries such as: a).PIP install pillow --- for uploading various photos by setting default.jpg and images etc. b).pip install django-crispy-forms==1.14.0 --- to align forms in an appropriate manner.
+5).usage of wide range of libraries such as: a).
+Pillow --- for uploading various photos by setting default.jpg and images etc. b). django-crispy-forms==1.14.0 --- to align forms in an appropriate manner.